dnidever/moogpy/docs/index.rst

 Introduction
 ============
 |moogpy| is a generical stellar spectral synthesis package that can be run from python.
 It's essentially
-a redistribution of the `MOOG <https://github.com/jsobeck/MOOG-SCAT_basic_git>`_ Fortran spectral synthesis code by Chris Sneden with scattering updates from Jennifer Sobeck and a python wrapper/driver software (mostly reused from Jon Holtzman's code in the `APOGEE package <https://github.com/sdss/apogee>`_).
+a redistribution of the `MOOG <https://github.com/jsobeck/MOOG-SCAT_basic_git>`_ and `moog17scat <https://github.com/alexji/moog17scat>`_
+Fortran spectral synthesis code by Chris Sneden with scattering updates from Jennifer Sobeck and other updates by Alex Ji.
+In addition, there is Python wrapper/driver software where I reused some old IDL code I wrote and some code from Jon Holtzman from the `APOGEE package <https://github.com/sdss/apogee>`_.
 The setup.py file has also been modified to automatically compile the Fortran code and copy them to the user's python scripts directory.
+This reused code written by Andy Casey in his `moog package <https://github.com/andycasey/moog>`_.

 .. toctree::
    :maxdepth: 1